pts/movemetafs/README.txt

    I personally find it very counterintuitive to sometimes take short words into consideration for phrase searches, but only if there is at least one properly long word in the search phrase.
 !!
-Dat: <50% threshold even without `IN NATURAL LANGUAGE MODE' !! try: search without a stat (chdir(), stat(), ls(1)) !! try: chdir(), readdir()
+Dat: MySQL fulltext <50% threshold even without `IN NATURAL LANGUAGE MODE' !! try: search without a stat (chdir(), stat(), ls(1)) !! try: chdir(), readdir()
-!! verify: `_' in fulltext search separator
 !! think: fulltext index needs MyISAM tables.
 Do they survive a system crash?
 No, because MyISAM is not journaling.
 So we should have a copy of the words in a regular InnoDB table, too.